 Click on the VPN Client tab at the top of your screen and then click on OpenVPN in order to create a VPN connection.

-This loads the required settings in the GUI and then clears the uploaded file field.
+- Click on the Upload button.
+This loads the settings in the GUI and removes the uploaded file name.

 - For Protocol the default is UDP.
 If you need to change to TCP then also change Port to 443.